Dent Hardware Company Factory Complex

 Dent Hardware Company Factory Complex, also known as the D.W.
-Coombs Textile Machinery Company, is a historic factory complex located in Whitehall Township in Lehigh County, Pennsylvania.
-It was built between 1894 and 1913, and consists of 11 contributing buildings.
-They are built of reinforced concrete.
+Coombs Textile Machinery Company, is a historic factory complex located in Whitehall Township in Lehigh County, Pennsylvania, built between 1894 and 1913 and consisting of eleven reinforced concrete buildings.

 The company was the nation's leading producer of brass refrigerator hardware and one of the two largest producers of cast iron toys in Pennsylvania.

 It was added to the National Register of Historic Places in 1986.